nescirem/nescirem.github.io/source/_posts/time-domian-simulation-of-the-porous-media-is-playing-its-role.md

 -\nabla\cdot\bm{v}=\frac{1}{\tilde{K}_{eq}}\frac{\partial{}p}{\partial{}t}
 $$

-Here, $\tilde{\rho}_{eq}$ is the equivalent density, $\tilde{K}_{eq}$ is the equivalent bulk modulus, they are complex functions of the frequency and of the pore shape.
+Here, $\tilde{\rho}_{eq}$ is the equivalent density, $\tilde{K}_{eq}​$ is the equivalent bulk modulus, they are complex functions of the frequency and of the pore shape.

 ```
-encrypted (;P):
-那么，时域法与频域法仿真多孔介质声传播有什么区别吗，或者说相对与频域法而言时域法仿真的优势体现在哪里？这里简单地总结一下（当然本人能力有限，总结的不一定对）：

-× 频域法：
+× Frequency domain：
-  * 优点：
-    各个单频声求解相互独立，能够较为方便地处理成并行计算；
-    控制方程相对简单，相应计算程序的鲁棒性能得到保证；
-  * 缺点：
-    以单频声的线性叠加描述多孔介质声传播，不能很好的反映多孔介质的非线性效应。
-    有限元仿真计算耗费算力大
+    The solution of each single-frequency is independent of each other which means the program can be easily processed into parallel computing.
+    The control equation is relatively simple, Correspondingly, the robustness of the calculation program is guaranteed.
-× 时域法：
+× Time domain：
-  * 优点：
+    the short time reliable solution of the pulse sound field can be obtained.

 ```

 As a matter of fact, it is not only the Wilson relaxation model that describes the acoustic propagation of the porous medium in the time-domain.
 Zwikker & Kosten(1949) has given a time-domain phenomenological model describing the sound propagating in the porous medium: